Security eBook: 2022 Leadership Vision

 Why it’s asked: Board members encounter threat reports, articles, blogs and regulatory pressure to understand risks.
 They will always ask about what others are doing, especially peer organizations.
 They want to know what the “weather” looks like and how they compare to others.

 How to respond: Avoid guessing the root cause of a security issue at a different company by saying, “I don’t want to speculate on the incident at Company X until more information is available, but I’ll be happy to follow up with you when I know more.”
 Consider discussing a series of broader security responses such as identifying a similar weakness and how you are updating business continuity plans.

 What it sounds like: Do we know what our risks are?
 What keeps you up at night?

-Why it’s asked: The board knows accepting risk is a choice (if they don’t, that’s a challenge you need to solve).
-They want to know that the company’s risks are being handled.
-CISOs should be prepared to explain the organization’s risk tolerance to defend risk management decisions.
+Why it’s asked: The board knows accepting risk is a choice (if they don’t, that’s a challenge you need to address).
+They want to know that the company’s risks are being handled, and you should be prepared to explain the organization’s risk tolerance so as to defend risk management decisions.

 How to respond: Explain the business impact of risk management decisions and ensure that your positions are supported by evidence.
-The second part is vital because boards are making decisions based on the risk tolerance.
-Any risks outside the tolerance level requires a remedy to bring them within tolerance.
-This doesn’t necessarily require dramatic changes in short periods of time; beware of overreacting.
+The second part is vital, because boards make decisions based on the risk tolerance.
+Any risks above the tolerance threshold require a remedy to bring them within a safe area.
+That said, this doesn’t necessarily require dramatic changes in short periods of time, so beware of overreacting.

-The board will be seeking assurances that material risks are being adequately managed, and that subtle, long-term approaches may be appropriate in some instances.
-Remember, the board is accountable for “enterprise” risk, of which cyberrisk makes up a small, albeit important, component of the organization.
+The board seeks assurances that you are adequately managing material risks, and that subtle, long-term approaches may be appropriate in some instances.
+Remember, the board is accountable for “enterprise” risk, of which cyber risk makes up a small, albeit important, part.
 Challenge yourself to be brief and to the point.
-A lack of a control is not a risk, and neither is the next big threat.
-Focus on the big-ticket items that you control (Loss of IP?
-Regulation?
-Third-party risk?).
+A lack of control is not a risk, and neither is the next big threat.
+Focus on the big-ticket items that you control, such as loss of IP, regulation and third-party risk.

 The performance question